Mathematics

 • Children are taught through clear modelling and have the opportunity to develop their knowledge and understanding of mathematical concepts.
 The mastery approach incorporates using objects, pictures, words and numbers to help children explore and demonstrate mathematical ideas, enrich their learning experience and deepen understanding at all levels, as part of an interacive lesson.

-• Children work on the objectives together, and support and adaptations are used to ensure all children achieve.
+• Children work on the objectives together; support and adaptations are used to ensure all children achieve.
 Children can ACQUIRE the skill, APPLY the skill or DEEPEN the skill within the lesson.
 We focus on children 'keeping up' on their Maths journey, so they don't have to 'catch up.'
-Staff use the NCETM 'ready to progress' objectives to ensure children are ready to move on.
+Staff use the 'ready to progress' end points, that are in line with the white rose small steps, to ensure children are ready to move on. (see file attached)

 • Children move through the different small steps of their learning at their own pace.
-Small steps objectives may cover 1 or more lessons, or even half of a lesson.
-The experienced teachers use their knowledge of the children and QLA to adapt the curriculum accordingly.
-This may indlude the use of NCETM resources for problem solving activities, or to break the small steps down further.
+Small steps objectives may cover one or more lessons, or even half of a lesson.
+The experienced teachers use their knowledge of the children and Question Level Analysis (QLA) to adapt the curriculum accordingly.
+This may include breaking the small steps down further, posing further reasoning questions or using the White Rose challenge and reasoning cards to deepen thinking.

 • Children who have shown their understanding at a deep level within the unit, will have opportunities to apply these skills in a GREATER DEPTH activity, to develop reasoning skills further.
 This should be challenging and ensure that children are using more than just one skill to be able to answer the mathematical problems.